 A recent study by the American Automobile Association reveals 16 million motorists in the past five years have had damage to their vehicles from potholes costing them $3 billion annually.
 AAA also reported the average pothole-related damage bill is about $300 per driver.
 I can see potholes entrepreneurs smiling at such figures.
 After all, the average African lives on less than 1 dollar per day.

 Africa has a very rich tropical climate with plenty of rains especially in most summer seasons.
-Even the best roads that i have seen like in Senegal, South Africa, Egypt wile victims of such weather conditions.
+Even the best roads that i have seen like in Senegal, South Africa, Egypt are victims of such weather conditions.
 Sooner or later, the rain will damage the roads.
-The snow in Lesotho will damage the roads.
-With a slow response turn around time for fixing roads, it takes years to get one pothole fixed in most African countries.
+Snow like they experience in Lesotho also damages the roads.
+With a slow turn around time for fixing roads, it takes years to get one pothole fixed in most African countries.
 For a travelling nomad, the politics dont matter.
 The concluding recommendation for any tourists will always be, Africa has a long way to go in terms of development.
 Truth is every little bit of thing counts if you want to boost tourism.

 What otherwise could be a pleasant drive on a clear, sunny day soon becomes a nuisance as you steer around a bunch of pesky potholes.
-Y start to feel like are driving through an obstacle course at times, carefully avoiding all those small divots in the roadway.
+You start to feel like you are driving through an obstacle course at times, carefully avoiding all those small divots in the roadway.
 All the while, you wonder, why doesn’t someone do something about all these darn potholes?
-These roads have been a mess for a while.
 What’s taking so long to fix them?
-This is especially true for local tourists travelling from one end of the country to the next.
-Regional tourism is what i call it.
+This is especially true for local tourists travelling from one end of the country to the next. .
 Truth is potholes frustrate travelling nomads from other countries and locals alike.

 Tips for Encountering a Pothole